 Amenities in Assisted Living communities are much more than “bells and whistles.”
 In fact, they are often the features that set us apart from other communities and the reason our families recommend us to other families.

 - Breakfast, lunch and dinner served daily in our full-service, restaurant-style dining room

-- Daily snacks
+- Daily snacks and beverages

-- Private dining room available for parties and social gatherings
+- Private dining room for social gatherings

 - Weekly housekeeping and laundry (sheets and towels)

-- Recreational trips and extensive activities
+- Recreational trips and activities

 - Religious services on-site

 - Transportation equipped with chair lift